 When it comes to inverters, bigger is not always better.
 We settled on 200-watts.
-This was big enough to run all the lights, but not too big that it drew more amps than needed.
-We found that using a larger (400-watt) inverter drained the battery faster than the 200-watt.
+This is big enough to run all the lights, but not so big that it draws more amps than needed.
+We found that using a larger (400-watt) inverter drains the battery faster than the 200-watt.
 We bought ours from a local electronics store for around $20.

 The Set up:

-The battery adapter was clipped to the terminals on the battery.
-The inverter was then plugged into the adapter and the cords from each of the lights were plugged into the inverter.
+The battery adapter clips to the terminals on the battery.
+The inverter then plugs into the adapter and the cords from each of the lights are plugged into the inverter.
 Our inverter only had 2 outlets, so we also used an extension cord to allow us to plug in 3 cords.

 Our 8 hours test ran over a 6-day period.
 We always started with a fully charged battery and ran 3 sets of track lighting each with 2-14watt Par30 LED bulbs for a total of 6 bulbs.

 On the first 2 days, we connected the lights to a fully charged battery and monitored the voltage every hour.
 The voltage ranged from 13.7 volts in the beginning to 12.3 8 hours later.
 At the end of the 8 hours, we connected our automatic charger to the battery and allowed it to fully recharge, usually overnight.
 The system ran perfectly for these 8-hour test periods.

 On the third day we wanted to simulate traveling to an art show.
 The battery was fully charged on Friday morning, but we waited until Monday morning (72 hours later) to plug the lights back in.
 Again, the results were the same, 8-hours with no problems.